mitchwagner/prp/README.md

 ## Inputs

-- *Interactomes*: stored as edge lists, as consructed from CSBDB.
+- *Interactomes*: stored as edge lists, as constructed from CSBDB.

 - *Pathways*: stored as node and edge lists:
     - \<pathway-name>-nodes.txt